-Temple University Ambler Student Government Association is an active student government association, which oversees student concerns, policies, interests and activities.
+Temple University Ambler Student Government Association (ASGA) is an active student government association that oversees student concerns, policies, interests and activities.
+The officers of ASGA serve as a liaison between students at Ambler and the administration.
 Elections are held in the spring for various offices, giving students the opportunity to participate in election campaigns and promotions.

 Associate Dean's Office, Tyler Hall, Room 200

 The Tyler Student Government addresses the needs of the Tyler student body.
 The Tyler Student Government consists of several student committees that work in conjunction with the Temple University Student Government.
 The officers of the student government serve as a liaison between the students at Tyler and the Temple University administration.
 Elections for officers are held in the spring.
 For more information about the Tyler Student Government, visit www.temple.edu/tyler/studgov.html and www.temple.edu/tylerstudentlife.